tensorflow/community/rfcs/20210307-tfx-api-artifact-compat.md

 The new orchestrator is in early stages of development and we don’t think it’ll be production-ready for 1.0 timeline, thus it will enter 1.0 as `experimental`.

+#### Intermediate Representation (IR) and Container entrypoint {#ir-entrypoint}

+Both the intermediate representataion (IR) and container entrypoint of official TFX images are under active development and **excluded** from the stability / compatiblity scope of this doc.

 #### Portability Layer to Other Runners (aka Orchestrators) {#portability-layer-to-other-runner-orchestrators}